brandonLyonMM/brandonLyonMM/README.md

 - I prefer long term thinking over short term thinking.
 - I'm a fan of [the K.I.S.S principle](https://en.wikipedia.org/wiki/KISS_principle).
 - I honor the 5 Ws.
 Who, what, when, where, and why?
 I love it when you ask those questions too.
-- Please help me document things!
-I have a great short term memory but a terrible long term memory.
+- Let's document things!
+Documentation benefits everyone.
 - My background in architecture adds a unique behavioral psychology element to my designs.

 ## Working with me